Skip to content

 Copenhagen

 Inside the castle, you can see the magnificent royal reception rooms, the royal kitchen and the chapel.
-Also, the Royal Library, with more than 3 kilometers of shelves, is quite impressive.
+Also, the Royal Library, with more than 3 kilometres of shelves, is quite impressive.
 The library can be visited during special guided tours.

 Amalienborg Castle